 Follow the tips when using insecticides to the plant for maximum effectiveness.

-Using the above proper precautionary measure helps with the growth of the plant and provides you beautiful flowers.
+Using the above proper precautionary measure helps with the growth of the plant and provides you with beautiful flowers.